Cap-go/tutorials/src/content/plugins-tutorials/capacitor-facebook-login.git.md

 ---
-"title": "Using Capacitor Facebook Login Package Tutorial", "description": "A step-by-step guide on how to use the @freeedcom/capacitor-facebook-login package for integrating Facebook login in a Capacitor project.", "created_at": "2023-10-12",
+"title": "Using Capacitor Facebook Login Package Tutorial" "description": "A step-by-step guide on how to use the @freeedcom/capacitor-facebook-login package for integrating Facebook login in a Capacitor project."
+"created_at": "2023-10-12"
-"published": true,
+"published": true
 "slug": "capacitor-facebook-login-git"
 ---